LostHawkGSW/PayTogether/README.md

 - contract will have a set amount of time before it ends successfully or fails
 - contract can end before the end date if it is canceled or successfully meets the parameters of the group payment
 - if contract fails or user backs out successfully they can have their funds returned
+- as new members join, the cost can go down, and a member can have their extra funds returned

 Available functions:
 - join
-  -allow anyone to join the group payment
+  - allow anyone to join the group payment
+  - as people join the current cost per person should go down, unless someone is covering for someone who has left
 - request_to_leave
   - make a request to the rest of the group to leave, anybody can pickup the cost for that person leaving; which will be covered by following people joining or not
 - plus_one